 Teams with No. 1 schedule strength rankings can usually look forward to NCAA tournament invitation

-Michigan State finished in a three-way tie for first place in the Big Ten, won the Big Ten tournament, and ended up with the best schedule strength in the land for the 2012 regular season.
-The Spartans received a No. 1 seed, making it to the Sweet 16 before losing to Louisville in the West Regional Semifinals by a score of 57-44.
-Since 1991, 17 of the 22 teams holding the No. 1 regular season schedule strength rank were in the NCAA tournament, and 18 of those 22 teams were in post-season play.
+The Vanderbilt Commodores won top honors for the best overall schedule strength at the end of the 2017 regular season through games of Selection Sunday.
+In addition, Vandy had the No. 3 rank of opponents' RPI played, along with the No. 1 opponents' won-lost record of 676-401 (.6277) in the regular season, which are both alternate ways of determining schedule strength.
+Louisville had the No. 1 rank of opponents' RPI played.
+The Commodores received an at-large bid to the 2017 NCAA tournament with a No. 9 seed but lost to No. 8 seed Northwestern 68-66 in the first round.
+Since 1991, 22 of the 27 teams holding the No. 1 schedule strength rank at the end of the regular season were in the NCAA tournament, and 23 of those 27 teams were in post-season play.
+(Georgia, in 2003, was ineligible.)
 However, having the No. 1 schedule strength does not guarantee success in the NCAA tournament.
-In six of the last twelve years, the team holding top schedule strength honors has lost in the first round of the NCAA tournament.
-In the ten years prior to that, no teams with the No. 1 schedule strength that made the NCAA tournament lost in the first round.
-The best that a team has done in the NCAA tournament that had the best regular-season schedule strength was North Carolina in 1997, losing in the national semifinals to eventual national champion Arizona.
+In 7 of the last 17 seasons, the team holding top schedule strength honors has lost in the first round of the NCAA tournament.
+In the 10 years prior to that, not a single team with the No. 1 schedule strength that made the NCAA tournament lost in the first round, although 3 of those teams did not make the NCAA tournament.
+The best NCAA tournament performance for a team with the best regular-season schedule strength since 1991 was North Carolina in 1997, which lost in the national semifinals to eventual national champion Arizona.
 Notre Dame had the best regular-season schedule strength in 1992 with a 14-14 record and finished second in the NIT.
 List

 Several conferences use CBN's RPI data to break tournament seeding ties